jasmas/wordMerge/README.md

 Caveats
 -------
-Microsoft Word cannot perform a three-way merge.
-The script currently works by combining the local and remote documents into a single merged document.
-In the future, this script will be modified to merge the local and remote documents into a common ancestor, tracking all changes.

 If there are formatting changes, Microsoft Word cannot merge them and will prompt for which document to use as a base for formatting.
-Often formatting changes to tables, etc. will need to be done manually.
+Formatting changes to tables, etc. will need to be done manually.
+When prompted, it is almost always best to choose the formatting for the 'Current Document' and not the 'Target Document.'
+This is because the merge action in Word is actually performed twice per merge.
+The common ancestor is opened and first the local branch changes are merged in, followed by the remote branch changes.
+Though you may be prompted twice, by choosing 'Current Document' each time, you are effectively keeping the formatting of the common ancestor.

 Due to the interactive nature of the script, it works best for a regular merge.
 If you opt to rebase using this merge driver, it will work, but there will be a manual, interactive